ckwden/calendar/README.md

 ## Database
 There is a .sql file in the 'src/main/resources' folder, which should be run on the first run of the application.
 This should be executed on a file named 'holidaysDB.sqlite'.
+**NOTE:** The SQL script used for the extension exam work version differs from the one in the most recent snapshot used for the pre-work version.

 ## Level of Features Implemented
 I have implemented the required features for distinction.